Stiffstream/restinio/README.md

 handling request and writing resposne to socket.
 And a header-only design is a plus.

-And it happens that under such conditions it you don't have a lot of options.
+And it happens that under such conditions you don't have a lot of options.
 So we have come up with *RESTinio*...

 # Obtain And Build